This complete guide will show how to translate your military experience into civilian, and write a perfect resume. Use our samples and tips.

 This objective from a resume for a career changer does it wrong:

 Passionate project manager with skills in lean principles and defining requirements.
 No real-world experience yet, but ready to learn on the job!

 Passion's great, but you're up against candidates with real experience.
 They may have passion too!

-> So, show achievements, like in this career change resume sample for a new software developer:
+So, show achievements and career goals, like in this career change resume objective sample for a new software developer:

-> Results-driven software developer, seeking to use proven Python and Ruby skills to deliver coding excellence to Cryptoconic, Inc. Have developed 3 webapps and 5 mobile apps.
+Results-driven software developer, seeking to use proven Python and Ruby skills to deliver coding excellence to Cryptoconic, Inc. Have developed 3 webapps and 5 mobile apps.
 Contributed to 7 GitHub projects and debugged 17 apps.
 Wrote back-end code for 40 working business websites.

 That resume profile will get the hiring manager's attention like a phoenix rising from its ashes.